hegh/log/README.md

+**This package is DEPRECATED.
+It is unwieldy and overly complicated.
+Instead, use the newer `ln` package from [github.com/hegh/basics](//github.com/hegh/basics), which has a more elegant API and a cleaner implementation.**

 A basic log package that sits on top of Go's existing log package, but also allows log redirection to unit test logs.